ruarfff/ruarfff-blog/content/blog/understanding-python-async/index.md

 `uvicorn src.fastapi_example:app --reload`

-In another console, run curl:
+In another console, run the test script:

-`curl --parallel --parallel-immediate --parallel-max 4 --config test_urls.txt`
+`./test-endpoints.sh`

 You should see output similar to the following: